 - 1. Your Advisor - 2.
 A Degree Audit (students may request this by emailing registrar@psr.edu and should allow 7 10 business days for the document to be returned). - 3.
-Assistant Dean for Academic Affairs & Registrar l, , (print student name)
+Assistant Dean for Academic Affairs & Registrar

 PACIFIC SCHOOL OF RELIGION CHANGE OF ADVISOR FORM